 Treatments and drugs

-The first goal of treatment for delirium is to address any underlying causes or triggering factors — by stopping use of a particular medication, for example, or treating an infection.
-Treatment then focuses on creating an optimal environment for healing the body and calming the brain.
+The first goal of treatment for delirium is to address any underlying causes or triggers — by stopping use of a particular medication, for example, or treating an infection.
+Treatment then focuses on creating the best environment for healing the body and calming the brain.

-A number of simple, nondrug approaches have been found to help:
+A number of simple, nondrug approaches may be of some help:

 Coping and support

-If you are a relative or caregiver of a person recovering from delirium or at risk of delirium, you can take steps to improve the person's health, prevent a recurrence and help you manage your responsibilities.
+If you're a relative or caregiver of someone at risk of or recovering from delirium, you can take steps to improve the person's health, prevent a recurrence and help manage responsibilities.

 Caring for the caregiver

-Organizations that may benefit you include the National Family Caregivers Association, the Alzheimer's Association and the National Institute on Aging.
+Examples of organizations that may provide helpful information include the National Family Caregivers Association and the National Institute on Aging.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.